patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/form/forms.md

 Align helper text with the specific input for which it offers assistance.
 If your helper text contains information about the label rather than the input field, place it with the label instead.

+For more information about writing effective helper text, see the [content](#content) section.

 #### Popovers

 Use a [popover](/components/popover/design-guidelines) for fields that might require additional background or explanation.
 Popovers may also link to external help pages or other related documentation.

-In a form, indicate a popovers with an unfilled question mark circle that reveals information when clicked.
+In a form, indicate a popover with an unfilled question mark circle that reveals information when clicked.
 Place popovers to the right of their corresponding form label.

  <img src="./img/popover.png" alt="Example of a popover used in a form field to provide additional context for where a user can find the required information" width="411"/>

  Use popovers to:

+* Guide users to where they can find essential information needed to complete a given form field.

 * Provide content that requires formatting like numbered or bulleted lists, or that requires you to include additional elements like buttons, links, or images.
-* Guide users to where they can find essential information needed to complete a given form field.

 Never hide critical information inside a popover, since popovers only surface when a user triggers them.

+For more information about writing effective popovers, see the [content](#content) section.

 ### Progressive disclosure
 Use progressive disclosure to hide and show form fields based on a user’s selection to keep their workflow short and allow them to focus on fields relevant to them.
 Progressive disclosure also avoids using color to indicate whether or not a field is available, making forms more accessible for users with visual impairments.